 e.g. SP07 4PHIL4000 0.0 A->D History of Phil Seminar

-It means that APAS thinks this is a “duplicate” course and has reduced the credits to zero!
+The APAS program identified this course as a duplicate to another course and has removed the credits.
 The Office of the Registrar needs to update the student’s record.
 Please notify us.

 - What if I think something is wrong with an APAS report?

 - If you don’t think that APAS is correctly analyzing requirements, contact the Office of the Registrar.